-- Moving expenses required to occupy and use a community domicile; - Health and safety assurances, such as pest eradication, allergen control or one-time cleaning prior to occupancy; and - Nonrefundable security deposits and set-up fees (i.e. telephone, utility, heating by gas) which are required to obtain a lease on an apartment or home.
+- Moving expenses required to occupy and use a community domicile, - Health and safety assurances, such as pest eradication, allergen control or onetime cleaning prior to occupancy, and - Nonrefundable security deposits and set-up fees (i.e. telephone, utility, heating by gas) which are required to obtain a lease on an apartment or home.

-This service shall only be provided by the LDH OCDD state office with coordination of appropriate entities.
+This service shall only be provided by the Louisiana Department of Health and Hospitals, Office for Citizens with Developmental Disabilities (OCDD) with coordination of appropriate entities.